Appliances

 How to Unload Used Appliances, Large & Small

 Ever wondered what to do when your old fridge finally kicks the bucket?
-Not something you can set out on collection day.
-Happily, there are lots of ways to get rid of your unwanted appliances, whether they’re broken or not.
-Just don’t try to throw them out with the trash.
+Appliances should not be placed in the trash or recycling.
 Appliances contain valuable metal and risky substances (like Freon) that can hurt the environment if they’re not handled the right way.

 RG&E Customer?